-Funding and Support for heritage protection including Historic Places Trust
+Funding and support for heritage protection including Historic Places Trust statement for heritage management.

-However, a number of the key recommendations of the reviews that we have summarised have not been implemented.
-In particular, despite the unanimity of the reviews on these key points, there is still no standalone Māori heritage agency, and there is still no national policy statement for heritage management.
 Other areas where significant issues remain almost entirely unaddressed include: the continuing ambiguity about the role of, and funding for, the trust's register; the lack of incentive funding at the local authority level; and the lack of funding to assist iwi and hapū to create heritage databases."
 (Wai 215: Tauranga Moana 1886-2006 - Report on the Post-Raupatu Claims Volume 2 (2010))